vchan2/vchan2.github.io/2022logicpuzzles.md

 ## Daily records Term 2 (Div 2)

-For February 6 - :
+For February 9 - March 30:
 All records are for the smallest and easiest version of the stated puzzle, and show the fastest time for that day only.

 ### Thursday, February 9